svalcken/fritzbox_exporter/README.md

 ## Customizing metrics

-The metrics to collect are no longer hard coded, but have been moved to the metrics.json file, so just adjust to your needs.
+The metrics to collect are no longer hard coded, but have been moved to the [metrics.json](metrics.json) file, so just adjust to your needs.
 For a list of all the available metrics just execute the exporter with -test (username and password are needed for the TR-064 API!)

+See [all_available_metrics.json](all_available_metrics.json) for a dump of all the metrics retrieved from my FritzBox, the format is the same as in the metrics.json file, so it can be used to easily add further metrics to retrieve.